hafizrauf/dc_data-integration/README.md

    3.3.
 DC/SDCN/sdcn.py for clustering results (we considered Q distribution as our final results)

    3.4.
 Please updated nb_dimension = 768  accordingly # for SBERT 786
-4. Compile entity resolution/ER.py to get row embedding matrix (X.text) using EmbDi.
+4. Compile entity resolution/ER.py to get row embedding matrix (X.txt) using EmbDi and compile entity resolution/ER_SBERT/ER_SBERT.py to get row embeddings using SBERT.
-5. Repeat step (3) with input as row embedding matrix (X.text) to get clustering results.
+5. Repeat step (3) with input as row embedding matrix (X.txt) to get clustering results.
 6. Please repeat (3) for each embedding obtained (see folders --> schema inference/, entity resolution/ and domain discovery/) or see full_data/ to get the combination of all embeddings for all problems except DD due to the size limit.
 We are only able to provide ready-to-use embeddings for FasTtext.